sagar1023/sagar1023/README.md

 and supporting global health through the Accenture COVID Warrior unit.
 It's about making an impact, one move at a time.

 🔗 Let's Connect!
-Whether it's collaborating on a project, discussing the latest in technology and chess, or exploring avenues for social impact, I'm eager to connect with fellow professionals, developers, and chess enthusiasts alike.
+Whether it's collaborating on a project, discussing about the latest technology, play chess, or exploring avenues for social impact, I'm eager to connect with fellow professionals, developers, and chess enthusiasts alike.
 Let's make a difference, together.

 📫 You can reach me via Email : sagar1023.sr@gmail.com